magalhini/magalhini.github.com/_posts/2016-04-11-deep-into-opentype-features.md

 #### What if I want to include/create my own?

 You can create and manage your own, yes!
-I won't go deep into this topic since it's not its scope, but you can make use of [Font Squirrel's Generator](https://www.fontsquirrel.com/tools/webfont-generator) to upload your typefaces and select exactly which features you want it to contain.
+I won't go deep into this topic since it's not the article's scope, but you can make use of [Font Squirrel's Generator](https://www.fontsquirrel.com/tools/webfont-generator) to upload your typefaces and select exactly which features you want it to contain.
 If you go into **Expert Mode**, this is what you'll see:

 ![Font Squirrel Generator](https://cldup.com/NNewcHQyWr-2000x2000.png)